 Nico Hoerner was fast-tracked to the major league level last season.
 With that aggressive move, you have to believe the Cubs truly believe in the talent and do not see Hoerner being held down much if at all next year.
 The upside is really good to chase at this point.
 If he does earn a starting spot out of spring training he will move up my ranks.

-That is going to do it for the early shortstop preview.
-A lot has yet to happen in regards to signings, trades and spring training.
+That is going to do it for the shortstop preview.
 Stick around for updates as the off-season continues.
 Fantasy baseball season never ends over here for us at Fantrax.